 It is the largest and most visited castle in Japan, receiving over 2 million guests annually.
-The whole structure (including the hilltop enclosure) measures 870 meters east-west, 710 north-south, with the entrance to the grounds on the western side of the castle.
-All of the buildings in the castle complex are interconnected and divided from one another by a series of moats.
+The whole structure (including the hilltop enclosure) measures 870 meters east-west, and 710 north-south, with the entrance to the grounds on the western side of the castle.
+All of the buildings in the castle complex are interconnected and divided by a series of moats.
 It was registered with the Agency for Cultural Affairs as an “Important Cultural Property” in 1993.

 Kawaguchiko is a town in Minamitsuru District, Yamanashi Prefecture in Japan.
 It has a population of around 13,000 people.
 The name Kawaguchi-ko can be roughly translated to “Lake of the Kawa Boat” The area is located near Mount Fuji, near the Fuji Five Lakes region.
 The Fuji-Q Highland amusement park is located in the town.